 Average hotel rating by hotel class

-Comparing average hotel ratings by class, all hotels in the region showed steady improvement and increased their ratings by about the same amount: 0.1 points.

-Ratings and hotel class are roughly correlated, with Luxury hotels receiving the highest ratings and Economy hotels the lowest.
+Comparing average hotel ratings by class, we see that Midscale and Economy hotels achieved the largest gains.
+Still, ratings and class are roughly correlated, with Luxury hotels receiving the highest ratings and Economy hotels the lowest.

 Review response rate